MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-cookies.md

 ### ContextLanguageCode

 Stores the default language of the user accessing portal within a session and across webpages.
-This is a session cookie.
-In other words, a short term cookie.
-And is deleted when web site session closes.
+The cookie is deleted after session closes.

 ### .AspNet.ApplicationCookie

 Used to identify user sessions.
-A single user session begins when a user browses portal for the first time and ends when the session is closed.
+A user session starts when a user browses portal for the first time.
+And ends when the session is closed.
 [Authentication site settings](https://docs.microsoft.com/powerapps/maker/portals/configure/set-authentication-identity) can be used to change session expiry time span.

 ### __RequestVerificationToken